autocrypt/autocrypt/doc/faq.rst

   friction.
 But even without verification, encrypted messages leak much less information than plaintext.
 For that reason, getting key management right is currently the more pressing issue.
-* If a user verifies a key on one device, we have no way of synchronizing this to other devices.
+* If a user verifies a key on one device, we have no good way of synchronizing this to other devices, yet.
 This is a difficult problem to solve in e-mail, and leads to a shoddy user experience at best.

 That said, we do plan to introduce a simple but effective verification mechanism at some point.
-It will likely be modelled after Signal and WhatsApp's safety numbers, a solid workflow that many users are already familiar with.
+Stay tuned.

 Why are you using headers rather than attached keys?
 ----------------------------------------------------